Cajac/picoCTF-Writeups/picoMini_by_redpwn/Reverse_Engineering/not_crypto.md

 ### Decompile the file in Ghidra

-Then lets decompile the file in [Ghidra](https://ghidra-sre.org/) and study the code.
+Then let's decompile the file in [Ghidra](https://ghidra-sre.org/) and study the code.
 Import the file in Ghidra and analyze it with the default settings.
 Double-click on each function to show the decompiled version of it.

 The most promising function is this one `FUN_00101070`
 ```C